sleepingkirby/mae-moedict/README.md

 The radical return will also put the results on it's own new line if the results have multiple strokes.
 Added a basic .sql file so that any updated/new .db from "moedict2sqlite" can have the labels needed for the program added.

+UPDATE 2017/12/13
+Changed the "num" column in the table "hold" to text from string.
+This prevents the truncation of the num that has any leading zero's.
+This allows for download of all audio files.

 Known Issues:
 - Due to vfat and the 36000+ ogg files, you can't load it all the files into the same directory.
 If audio is a must, one of the following must happen:
   1) device a tree directory structure to hold all the audio files.
   2) use a file system like ext2 (just not fat) to hold the files.
-- Audio in definitions page won't play.
-Probably due to QT limitations on the nokia n900
+- Audio in definitions will play, but you can't hear the audio.
+Probably due to QT limitations/bug.
 - Added a work around to include the path + mplayer to the definitions.
 Can be copied and pasted into the terminal.